 Previous Exhibitions

-This exhibition concentrates on the lives of the servants and their masters during the Victorian and Edwardian era.
+This exhibition concentrated on the lives of the servants and their masters during the Victorian and Edwardian era.

 One and a half million British people worked as servants at the beginning of the Edwardian era, that means one in four people were employed as a domestic servant, and most were women.